-(1) A person may not operate or be in actual physical control of a vehicle within this state if the person:

-(a) has sufficient alcohol in the person's body that a subsequent chemical test shows that the person has a blood or breath alcohol concentration of .08 grams or greater at the time of the test;

-(b) is under the influence of alcohol, any drug, or the combined influence of alcohol and any drug to a degree that renders the person incapable of safely operating a vehicle; or (c) has a blood or breath alcohol concentration of .08 grams or greater at the time of operation or actual physical control.

-(2) Alcohol concentration in the blood shall be based upon grams of alcohol per 100 milliliters of blood, and alcohol concentration in the breath shall be based upon grams of alcohol per 210 liters of breath.

-(3) A violation of this section includes a violation under a local ordinance similar to this section adopted in compliance with Section 41-6a-510.

-(4) Beginning on July 1, 2012, a court shall, monthly, send to the Division of Occupational and Professional Licensing, created in Section 58-1-103, a report containing the name, case number, and, if known, the date of birth of each person convicted during the preceding month of a violation of this section for whom there is evidence that the person was driving under the influence, in whole or in part, of a prescribed controlled substance.
+- (1) A person may not operate or be in actual physical control of a vehicle within this state if the person: - (a) has sufficient alcohol in the person's body that a subsequent chemical test shows that the person has a blood or breath alcohol concentration of .05 grams or greater at the time of the test; - (b) is under the influence of alcohol, any drug, or the combined influence of alcohol and any drug to a degree that renders the person incapable of safely operating a vehicle; or - (c) has a blood or breath alcohol concentration of .08 grams or greater at the time of operation or actual physical control. - (2) Alcohol concentration in the blood shall be based upon grams of alcohol per 100 milliliters of blood, and alcohol concentration in the breath shall be based upon grams of alcohol per 210 liters of breath. - (3) A violation of this section includes a violation under a local ordinance similar to this section adopted in compliance with Section 41-6a-510. - (4) Beginning on July 1, 2012, a court shall, monthly, send to the Division of Occupational and Professional Licensing, created in Section 58-1-103, a report containing the name, case number, and, if known, the date of birth of each person convicted during the preceding month of a violation of this section for whom there is evidence that the person was driving under the influence, in whole or in part, of a prescribed controlled substance.

-41-6a-526 Drinking alcoholic beverage and open containers in motor vehicle prohibited - Definitions - Exceptions.
+41-6a-526.
+Drinking alcoholic beverage and open containers in motor vehicle prohibited -- Definitions -- Exceptions.

-(1) As used in this section:

-- (a) "Alcoholic beverage" has the same meaning as defined in Section 32B-1-102. - (b) "Chartered bus" has the same meaning as defined in Section 32B-1-102. - (c) "Limousine" has the same meaning as defined in Section 32B-1-102. - (d) (i) "Passenger compartment" means the area of the vehicle normally occupied by the operator and passengers.
+- (1) As used in this section: - (a) "Alcoholic beverage" has the same meaning as defined in Section 32B-1-102. - (b) "Chartered bus" has the same meaning as defined in Section 32B-1-102. - (c) "Limousine" has the same meaning as defined in Section 32B-1-102.

-(ii) "Passenger compartment" includes areas accessible to the operator and passengers while traveling, including a utility or glove compartment. (iii) "Passenger compartment" does not include a separate front or rear trunk compartment or other area of the vehicle not accessible to the operator or passengers while inside the vehicle.

-(e) "Waters of the state" has the same meaning as defined in Section 73-18-2.

-(2) A person may not drink any alcoholic beverage while operating a motor vehicle or while a passenger in a motor vehicle, whether the vehicle is moving, stopped, or parked on any highway or waters of the state.

-(3) A person may not keep, carry, possess, transport, or allow another to keep, carry, possess, or transport in the passenger compartment of a motor vehicle, when the vehicle is on any highway or waters of the state, any container which contains any alcoholic beverage if the container has been opened, its seal broken, or the contents of the container partially consumed.

-(4) Subsections (2) and (3) do not apply to a passenger:

-(a) in the living quarters of a motor home or camper;

-(b) who has carried an alcoholic beverage onto a limousine or chartered bus that is in compliance with Subsections 32B-4-415(4)(b) and (c); or

-(c) in a motorboat on the waters of the state.

-(5) Subsection (3) does not apply to passengers traveling in any licensed taxicab or bus.

-(6) A violation of Subsection (2) or (3) is a class C misdemeanor.
+- (d) (i) "Passenger compartment" means the area of the vehicle normally occupied by the operator and passengers. - (ii) "Passenger compartment" includes areas accessible to the operator and passengers while traveling, including a utility or glove compartment. - (iii) "Passenger compartment" does not include a separate front or rear trunk compartment or other area of the vehicle not accessible to the operator or passengers while inside the vehicle. - (e) "Waters of the state" has the same meaning as defined in Section 73-18-2. - (2) A person may not drink any alcoholic beverage while operating a motor vehicle or a class 2 electric assisted bicycle, or while a passenger in a motor vehicle, whether the vehicle is moving, stopped, or parked on any highway or waters of the state. - (3) A person may not keep, carry, possess, transport, or allow another to keep, carry, possess, or transport in the passenger compartment of a motor vehicle, or a class 2 electric assisted bicycle, when the vehicle is on any highway or waters of the state, any container which contains any alcoholic beverage if the container has been opened, its seal broken, or the contents of the container partially consumed. - (4) Subsections (2) and (3) do not apply to a passenger: - (a) in the living quarters of a motor home or camper; - (b) who has carried an alcoholic beverage onto a limousine or chartered bus that is in compliance with Subsections 32B-4-415(4)(b) and (c); or - (c) in a motorboat on the waters of the state. - (5) Subsection (3) does not apply to passengers traveling in any licensed taxicab or bus. - (6) A violation of Subsection (2) or (3) is a class C misdemeanor.